Evan-Clegern/liberc-crypto/README.md

 # liberc-crypto

+*Passing CodeQL Analysis with no vulnerabilities or issues.*

-This is a custom cryptography library, containing three security algorithms:
+This is a custom cryptography library, containing three security algorithms.

 ### Not Another Cryptographic Hash Algorithm
 As the name alludes, NACHA is my crack at making a cryptographically-secure hashing algorithm.